eosnetworkfoundation/product/api-http/proposals/http-plugin.md

 The corresponding environment variables to configure the addresses will be something like HTTP_CATEGORY_SERVER_CHAIN_RO, HTTP_CATEGORY_SERVER_NET_RO

-For backward compatibility, the default addresses would be "http-server-address" for all catagories which are not explicitly configured.
+For backward compatibility, the default addresses would be "http-server-address" for all categories that are not explicitly configured.

-All existing configuration options in http plugin apply to all handlers for all address; this include `http-threads` option.
+All existing configuration options in the http plugin apply to all handlers for all addresses; this includes the http-threads` option.
 This means all handlers share the same thread pool.

 ## API registration from other plugins